fumiya-kubota/make_karuta/README.md

 ## arguments:
 "BG" Please specify the path of the image of the frame.
+"WORDS_CSV" is the path of the csv file of characters to be input.

 ## Options:
 For "paper_size", please select the paper size to use when printing(default is A4).